projectacrn/acrn-hypervisor/doc/developer-guides/sw_design_guidelines.rst

 The module level configuration design rules are shown below:

-1. The platform configurations shall be detectable by hypervisor in DETECT mode;
+1. The platform configurations shall be detectable by the hypervisor in DETECT mode;

 2. Configurable module APIs shall be abstracted as operations that are implemented through a set of function pointers in the operations data structure;

 3. Every function pointer in the operations data structure shall be instantiated as one module API in DETECT mode and the API is allowed to be implemented as empty function for some specific configurations;

 4. The operations data structure shall be read-only in STARTUP mode, OPERATIONAL mode, and TERMINATION mode;

 5. The configurable module shall only be accessed via APIs in the operations data structure in STARTUP mode or OPERATIONAL mode;